John Sexton: The Global Network University

 In October 2007, NYU announced the creation of New York University Abu Dhabi, the first such campus to be operated abroad by a major research university.
 The school, which the university is referring to as the "world's honors college," recruits top students and faculty from around the world, and began classes in the fall of 2010.
 Sexton discussed the idea of the Global Network University at length in late 2009 with Richard Heffner on The Open Mind (TV series).
 "The New Global University" was a topic of the British Council's Going Global conference in March 2010, at which Sexton was invited to speak.

-On March 28, 2011, under Sexton, the university announced the creation of New York University Shanghai, a research university with a liberal arts and science college in China's financial capital, the first American university with independent legal status approved by the Chinese Ministry of Education, and the result of a partnership between NYU and Shanghai.
+On March 28, 2011, under Sexton, the university announced the creation of New York University Shanghai, a research university with a liberal arts and science college and the first American university with independent legal status approved by the Chinese Ministry of Education.
 Also in March 2011, NAFSA: Association of International Educators recognized NYU with its Senator Paul Simon Award for Campus Internationalization, and Fast Company (magazine) named NYU #1 on its list of education innovators, citing the opening of NYU Abu Dhabi.
 The following month Secretary of State Hillary Clinton cited NYU's announcement about the opening of NYU Shanghai and praised John Sexton's work on the project when she spoke at the U.S. State Department's US-China Consultation on People-to-People Exchange.

 On July 11, 2011, in response to the detention of law-abiding democracy advocates by the government of the United Arab Emirates and Sexton's suggestion that such detention was appropriate to the UAE's "security concerns," Human Rights Watch asked Sexton to publicly retract his statements on the matter.
 He did not respond to this request.